Klingon language: Vowels

 Diphthongs can be analyzed phonetically as the combination of the five vowels plus one of the two semivowels //w// and //j// (represented by w and y, respectively).
 Thus, the combinations ay, ey, Iy, oy, uy, aw, ew and Iw are possible.
 There are no words in the Klingon language that contain *ow or *uw.

 Syllable structure

-Klingon follows a strict syllable structure.
+Based on the analysis of the vocabulary, Klingon follows a strict syllable structure.
 A syllable must start with a consonant (including the glottal stop) followed by one vowel.
 In prefixes and rare other syllables, this is enough.
 More commonly, this consonant-vowel pair is followed by one consonant or one of three biconsonantal codas: /-wʼ -yʼ -rgh/.
 Thus, ta "record", tar "poison" and targh "targ" (a type of animal) are all legal syllable forms, but *tarD and *ar are not.
 Despite this, one suffix takes the shape vowel+consonant: the endearment suffix -oy.

 Stress

 In verbs, the stressed syllable is usually the verbal stem itself, as opposed to a prefix or any suffixes, except when a suffix ending with ʼ is separated from the verb by at least one other suffix, in which case the suffix ending in ʼ is also stressed.
 In addition, stress may shift to a suffix that is meant to be emphasized.

 In nouns, the final syllable of the stem (the noun itself, excluding any affixes) is stressed.
 If any syllables ending in ʼ are present, the stress shifts to those syllables.

 The stress in other words seems to be variable, but this is not a serious issue because most of these words are only one syllable in length.
 There are some words which should fall under the rules above, but do not, although using the standard rules would still be acceptable.